November 25, 2019

 When you take the Root test drive, our app measures your day-to-day driving behaviors.
 From that data, we calculate your individual driving score.
 This score is the main factor that decides your car insurance rate.

 So, Root bases your rate primarily on how you drive, not solely on your demographics and credit score.
-While credit score does play a factor in most states, we don’t think it’s fair that a good driver should pay more for car insurance.
+While credit scores do play a relatively small role in our current pricing model, we don’t account for them at anywhere near the industry average.
+We don’t think it’s fair that a good driver should pay more for car insurance.

 In fact, we’re committed to dropping credit score from our rates entirely by 2025.